The first time I laid eyes on Italy’s beautiful Cinque Terre, I began giggling like a maniac.

 There are several beautiful (but small) churches to be found in Monterosso al Mare, including the Church of Saint John the Baptist and the nearby Oratory of the Confraternita dei Bianchi.
 Click here for a more detailed list of churches in Monterosso and their descriptions.

-Adrenaline junkies will be happy to hear that there are opportunities to paraglide here.
+Adrenaline junkies will be happy to hear that there are opportunities to paraglide here like with this tour.
 Can you imagine the views?!
 Just um, don’t drop your camera.

 Other Things to do in and Around Cinque Terre

-Take a home cooking class in La Spezia
+Take a home cooking class with a market tour

 Learn how to make pesto in Levanto